konyewhan-collab/FYP-Arduino-Code-Example-Drainage-Flood-Prediction-and-Alert-System-/README.md

 <img width="350" height="350" alt="image" src="https://github.com/user-attachments/assets/50746267-d60d-4f70-b156-2db3d7e29398" />
 <img width="800" height="400" alt="image" src="https://github.com/user-attachments/assets/c3d086a3-b05a-4cbd-8352-65331594d685" />

 First is the ESP32 DevKit V1 as a main microcontroller in this project.
+All the Arduino code will be send to this microcontroller to controller the sensor that use in this project.